-Cancers in children are not always treated like cancers in adults.
-Pediatric oncology is a medical specialty that focuses on caring for children with cancer.
-It's important to know that this experience exists and that there are effective treatments for many types of childhood cancer.
-Doctors who focus on pediatric oncology are pediatricians who have received additional training in cancer treatment.
+Cancer in children is not the same as cancer in adults, and requires specialized care.
+Pediatric oncology is a medical specialty that focuses on treating children with cancer.
+It is important to be aware of this field of medicine and the treatments available for various types of childhood cancer.
+Pediatric oncologists are pediatricians who have received additional training in cancer treatment.